 Though mouthwashes cannot substitute the benefits provided by brushing and flossing, they can certainly complement the results of both.

 Studies have shown that mouthwashes containing an antibacterial, chlorhexidine, help control plaques and prevent gum infections.
-As mentioned, fluorinated mouthwashes also help keep the enamels hard and prevent cavity formation.
+As mentioned, fluorinated mouthwashes also help keep the enamel hard and prevent cavity formation.
 Mouthwashes also help keep the mouth fresh by preventing bad breath.

 You should consult with your dentist to know which mouthwash is suitable according to your needs.